raviqqe/til-old/freebsd_server/sakura_vps.md

 and IPv6, set the fixed IP addresses, gateways' addresses and etc provided by Sakura and don't set up either DHCP or SLAAC.

-(Caution) When you are setting up IPv6's default gateway, the address provided by Sakura may be a link local address.
+(Caution) When you are setting up a default gateway with IPv6, the address provided by Sakura may be a link local address.
 If so, don't forget to append the scope ID back of it.
 On FreeBSD or other Unix-like OS such as Linux, you may just add '%' and an interface name, such as `vtnet0` (e.g. fe80::1%vtnet0).
 On rc.conf, for example;